andywer/threads.js/README.md

   npm install -D threads-plugin
 ```

-Then drop it into your `webpack.config.js`:
+Then add it to your `webpack.config.js`:

 ```diff
 + const ThreadsPlugin = require('threads-plugin');